saradhi818/online-complaint-system/README.md

 • Navigate into the cloned repository directory:

     cd online-complaint-system
-• Install the required dependencies by running the following commands:
+• Install the required dependencies by running the following commands:run commends one by one

     cd frontend

     sudo apt-get install npm

+    cd ..

-    cd ../backend
+    cd backend

      sudo apt-get install npm

 **Start the Development Server:**

-• To start the development server, execute the following command:
+• To start the development server, execute the following command:run commends one by one

+    npm start

+    cd..

+    cd frontend

     npm start

 • The online complaint registration and management app will be accessible at

     http://localhost:3000